ploomber/ploomber/doc/get-started/first-pipeline.rst

     :width: 50%

-Run the following command in yout project's root folder (the one where the ``pipeline.yaml`` file is located):
+Run the following command in your project's root folder (the one where the ``pipeline.yaml`` file is located):

+*Hint:* If you're following this from the hosted tutorial, just run ``cd project`` in the terminal).

 .. code-block:: console

     ploomber build

 If you go back to the file list you'll see that ``output/`` is no longer empty.
 Each script was converted to a notebook and executed, you'll also see a few data files.

 Updating the pipeline